-Simply put, it’s relatively easy to change a lightbulb, everyone knows that.
-However, introduce vaulted ceilings, a second story, or any other added elevation and this simple task goes from 0 to 100 quickly.
-A lot of people will get up on a ladder to change these bulbs, unfortunately this adds an unnecessary risk.
-Luckily for all the people that are fans of lightbulbs Mr. LongArm has created easy-to-use and safe non-conductive telescoping extension poles and attachments.
+Simply put, it’s relatively easy to change a recessed light bulb, everyone knows that.
+However, introduce vaulted ceilings or any other added elevation and this simple task goes from 0 to 100 quickly.
+A lot of people will get up on a ladder to change these bulbs, unfortunately this adds unnecessary risk.
+Luckily for all you fans of light bulbs Mr. LongArm has safe, easy-to-use solutions to help.
+We manufacture non-conductive extension poles and several light bulb changers.
 Let’s run down these products and give a quick guide on how to use them.

 SMART BULB CHANGER KIT

-2. Typically the small red cup is for changing incandescent bulbs, the medium blue cup is for changing spotlights and the large yellow cup is for changing floodlights and larger spotlight bulbs.
+2. Typically the small red cup is for changing incandescent bulbs, the medium blue cup is for changing spotlights.
+The large yellow cup is for changing floodlights and larger spotlight bulbs.

-3. The next step will be to attach the bulb changer handle to the extension pole.
-Our non-conductive extension poles will have a hole drilled through the threaded end to accept a lock clip which keeps it from loosening during bulb removal.
+3. The next step will be to attach the bulb changer handle to an extension pole.
+Our Complete Bulb Changing Kit includes one of our non-conductive extension poles.
+The pole will have a hole drilled through the threaded end to accept a lock clip which keeps it from loosening during bulb removal.
 Just tighten down the bulb changer handle by screwing it on clockwise, making sure the hole in the bottom of the handle aligns with the hole in the threaded end on the pole and insert the lock clip.

 4. If not using one of our non-conductive poles just be sure to tighten down the handle by screwing it on clockwise, very firmly to avoid having it unscrew when removing light bulbs.
 Mr. LongArm’s heavy duty poles do have a lok-thread which will keep the bulb changer handle from loosening if it is firmly screwed down.

 5. Adjust the extension pole to the height needed to comfortably reach the bulb.
 Now make sure the inside of the cup is clean, we suggest wiping it down with a damp cloth.
 The moisture will also help with getting a good suction on the bulb.
-Also make sure the pin is engaged so the hole in the cup is closed, otherwise it might struggle to get suction on the bulb.
+Make sure the pin is engaged so the hole in the cup is closed or you might not get suction on the bulb.

 6. Align the bulb changer directly below the bulb and lift it up to the bulb and push to attain suction.
 Once there is good suction unscrew the light bulb by turning it to the left and carefully lower the bulb.
 To release the suction hold the bulb and cup and pull down on the handle, this will disengage the pin and the bulb will release.

-8. Sometimes it is possible to encounter a bulb that has corroded in place or one that has been over – tightened and it may require removal by hand.
-But it should still be able to install the new bulb with a Mr. LongArm bulb changer.
+8. Sometimes it is possible to encounter a bulb that has corroded in place or one that has been over-tightened.
+These bulbs may require removal by hand and then you can install the new bulb with your bulb changer.